wperkins22/personal-budget-1/README.md

 ## How to Use
 1. Download code from GitHub
 2. Navigate to directory that the project was downloaded to using Command Line Interface and run "npm install" to install dependencies.
-Dependencies needed are morgan, cors, and body-parser
+Dependencies needed are express, morgan, cors, body-parser and pg
+3. To create the necessary database, connect to psql using Command Line Interface and follow the instructions in the comments of the database.sql file
-3. To run the program, execute "node server.js" from the Command Line Interface
+4. To run the program, execute "node server.js" from the Command Line Interface
-4. Currently, you must use an API platform to interact with the program.
+5. Currently, you must use an API platform to interact with the program.
 Postman is recommended.
 Use the URL http://localhost3000/api/envelopes.
 Some example operations are:
     * POST http://localhost3000/api/envelopes to create a new envelope (must add information to body in format: {"id":*id*, "envelopeName": *envelopeName*, "budget": *budget*})
     * GET http://localhost3000/api/envelopes to get all envelopes
     * GET http://localhost3000/api/envelopes/:envelopeId to get an envelope by ID